Lumorti/asciiGL/README.md

 ./a.out
 ```

-On windows you'll need to use "mingw32-make.exe" instead
+On windows you'll need to use "mingw32-make.exe" instead.

 ### Example Code (example.f90)